-Work in our lab generally falls in the broad domain of terrestrial ecology, with an emphasis on how the physiology and growth of plants interacts with other components of ecological systems.
+Work in our lab generally falls in the broad domain of terrestrial ecology, with an emphasis on how the physiology and growth of plants interact with other components of ecological systems.

-We also like to work on projects that attempt to productively apply this fundamental understanding to a variety of modern problems.
+We also like to contribute to efforts to use fundamental understanding of ecological processes to solve a variety of modern anthropogenic problems.

-Ongoing projects include work on the fundamentals of leaf gas exchange, responses of southeastern forests to climate change, biogeochemical consequences of vegetation change in savanna ecosystems, drivers of isotope fractionation in plants, and modeling of plant isoscapes.
+Ongoing projects include the fundamentals of leaf gas exchange, responses of southeastern forests to climate change, biogeochemical and ecohydrological processes in seasonally dry environments, drivers of isotope fractionation in plants, and modeling of plant isoscapes.

 More information about our research and the people in the lab may be found by clicking through to the various sections.